mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 ### Build script setup

-In mbeddr there are different build scripts.
+In mbeddr different build scripts exist.
 They are used on the local machines for building the languages and on the build server for various build-related tasks, such as testing or packaging.
-This documentation guides you in following the mbeddr standards for setting up your *BuildProject* and integrating it into Mbeddr's build infrastructure.
+This documentation guides you to following the mbeddr standards for setting up your *BuildProject* and integrating it into Mbeddr's build infrastructure.

 #### Required BuildFolderMacros